-Though an interactive app can take your brand to the next level, not every business needs one.
+Through an innovative app can take your brand to the next level, not every business needs one.
 Budgets in small businesses may be better placed in SEO and company growth before investing in software such as a smartphone app.
 But some larger businesses, with other properties that we will shortly delve into, can certainly benefit from an app if they don’t have one already; and we’re going to explain why that is.

 An App (short for application) is downloaded by a user to a mobile device for a range of functional reasons.
-They can include games, productivity tools, social media platforms, news readers and even health monitors.
+They can include games, productivity tools, social media platforms, newsreaders and even health monitors.
 And with the recent popularity and demand for smartphone apps – there’s pretty much one for everything you can think of.

-Apps were originally the brainchild of Steve Jobs and Apple – and were quickly capitalised one once their worth was realised.
+Apps were originally the brainchild of Steve Jobs and Apple – and were quickly capitalised on once their worth was realised.
 Technically speaking, Apple wasn’t the first business to invent applications.
 Psion, a London-based computer company released a product named the Psion Organiser in the mid-1980s.
 And though very technically limited, it was largely considered to be the first successful personal digital assistant (PDA) and predecessor of the modern mobile phone.
 It couldn’t do much, granted, but it did have a handful of software including a calculator, a diary, agenda and contact databases.
-Laying the ground for ‘things to come’ in app development – and leaving Apple to bring it up to speed and take it to the next level.
+Laying the ground for things to come in app development – and leaving Apple to bring it up to speed and take it to the next level.

 How can an app help my business?

 Fast forward some 30 or so years, and apps (especially smartphone apps) are a big part of our everyday life.
 They get us from A to B, help us with our jobs and our studies, and entertain their users.
 State of the art development has resulted in flawlessly designed software that makes apps as proactive as possible for those who use them, and thus – their popularity continues to increase.